Beneful Prepared Meals Review

 This product is manufactured by Nestlé Purina Petcare.

-Beneful Prepared Meals Simmered Chicken Medley is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for adult dogs and growing puppies.
+Beneful Prepared Meals Simmered Chicken Medley is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for the maintenance of adult dogs.

 We'll begin this review of Beneful Prepared Meals Simmered Chicken Medley with a detailed discussion of the ingredients.